jethornton/flexgui/docs/source/ini.rst

 If no stylesheet is selected or entered then the default keyboard qss file will be used.

-.. note:: The user ui and qss files must be in the LinuxCNC configuration directory.
+.. note:: The user ui and qss files must be in the same LinuxCNC configuration directory as the ini file.

 To control the initial size of the screen add either
 ::